Summer Camp 2023

 - Adding someone to the authorized pick-up list must be done in person and in writing.
-This is to ensure the safety of all the girls at camp.
+This is to ensure the safety of all the participants at camp.
 You may not call and request for others to pick-up your camper because we cannot verify your identity over the phone.

 What about personal belongings?

-Girls are responsible for their own personal belongings.
-Please put a name on everything that you send to camp to ensure its safe return to its rightful owner.
-We are not responsible for lost or stolen items brought to camp, so please label everything and do not send any valuables.
+- We are not responsible for lost or stolen items brought to camp, so please label everything and do not send any valuables.

 My child takes daily medication.
 Is this okay to send to camp?

 No over-the-counter medications will be given to any child, nor are they allowed at camp.